+GR(P) is the set of the all possible game results without the unique identifier GRID.
 GR(P) contains $n \cdot (n-1) \cdot 3$ rows where n is the number of players in P. G(P) is the set of all possible game results with unique identifiers.